Mapping stacks and categorical notions of properness: h -descent Theorems

 \begin{rem} There is a slight variant of the above where, rather than considering a single surjective closed immersion, we consider a finite family of closed immersions which are jointly surjective.
 To handle this one can, for instance, replace (ii) by an arbitrary pushout diagram along closed immersions.
 This is, in principle, convenient -- but will be subsumed in our application by $h$-descent. \end{rem}

 \begin{rem} Note that in the derived context there is a difference between \emph{descent}, i.e., for Cech covers, and \emph{hyper-descent}, i.e., for hyper-covers that are not $n$-coskeletal for any $n$.
-This difference is \emph{severe} for surjective closed immersions: \begin{lem} Suppose that $\sF$ is a pre-sheaf on $\CAlg$.
-Then, the following are equivalent: \begin{enumerate} \item $\sF$ satisfies hyper-descent for the derived nil-immersion topology; \item The natural map $\sF(R) \to \sF(\pi_0 R)$ is an equivalence for all $R \in \CAlg$, and the restriction $\res{\sF}{\CAlg_0}$ of $\sF$ to discrete commutative algebras has descent for the ordinary nil-immersion topology. \end{enumerate} \end{lem} \begin{proof} Note that the map from the constant simplicial diagram
+This difference is \emph{severe} for surjective closed immersions: Indeed the map from the constant simplicial diagram $\left\{\Spec(\pi_0(R)^{red}) \right \} \to \Spec(R)$ is a hyper-cover for the derived nil-immersion topology, and this shows that a presheaf $\sF$ is a hypersheaf for the derived nil-immersion topology if and only if $\sF(R) \to \sF(\pi_0(R)^{red})$ is an equivalence for all $R \in \SCR_{\kk}$.